Knowing how to choose the right winter jacket is essential to not only surviving but thriving in the snow.

 Whether you’re hunting for a casual, around town winter jacket or a more technical winter jacket for winter sports, pockets are a must.
 Having secure, convenient pockets will help keep you organized.
 Internal pockets are also great for keeping essentials like wallets and phones.

-Technical winter jacket designed for ice climbing or backcountry skiing will always pay special attention to pocket placement and depth.
+Technical winter jackets designed for ice climbing or backcountry skiing will always pay special attention to pocket placement and depth.
 Having accessible pockets that are big enough to hold all your necessary gear can make all the difference on an expedition.

 *To learn more about other technical features found on winter jackets such as taped seams and laminated zippers check out Altitude-Sports’ guide to raincoats.

-How it Fits?
+How Should it Fit?

 Bring on Winter!